N8ers/free-code-camp-cypress/README.md

 # fcc-cypress

-Congratulations!
-You've found the companion repository to a [Free Code Camp](https://www.freecodecamp.org/) talk on the end-to-end testing tool [Cypress](https://www.cypress.io/)!
+Congratulations, you've found the companion repository to a [Free Code Camp](https://www.freecodecamp.org/) talk on the end-to-end testing tool [Cypress](https://www.cypress.io/)!

-The frontend of the app is written in vue.js, but please don't look at it too closely!
+This app is written in vue.js, but please don't look at it too closely!
 Some best practices were ignored for the sake of education.

-**NOTE:** You must have [Node.js](https://nodejs.org/en) installed for this project to work locally.

 ## Overview of Branches

 This project has several branches, feel free to use the one that best meets your needs.

 1. `1-start-here` - If you want to install and initialize cypress on your own, start here.
-1. `2-cypress-initialized` - Cypress is initialized and configured, but there are no test prompts.
-1. `3-test-your-might` - Cypress is initialized and configured, several test files have been made with test prompts that you can then write tests for.
+1. `2-test-your-might` - Cypress is initialized and configured, several test files have been made with test prompts that you can then write tests for.
 This branch is an oppertunity to TEST YOUR MIGHT 💪.
-1. `4-cypress-answers` - Answers to the prompts that were provided in branch `3-test-your-might`.
+1. `3-the-answers-to-everything` - Answers to the prompts that were provided in branch `2-test-your-might`.

 ## Project Setup

+**NOTE:** You must have [Node.js](https://nodejs.org/en) installed for this project to work locally.

 1. clone the project